-You must stop any anti-inflammatory medications (NSAIDs (eg. Voltaren, Naprosyn, and similar medications)) and stop any blood thinning medications (eg. aspirin, warfarin, coumarin, heparin, Clexane, enoxaparin) to minimise the risk of bleeding.
+You must stop any anti-inflammatory medications NSAIDs (e.g. Voltaren, Naprosyn, Brufen, Nurofen and similar medications or medications that contain these agents: Diclofenac, Naproxen, Ibuprofen) and stop any blood thinning medications (e.g. aspirin, warfarin, coumarin, heparin, Clexane, enoxaparin, dabigatran (Pradaxa)) to minimise the risk of bleeding.
 A blood test is performed before the biopsy to look for any tendency towards bleeding you may have.
 Any abnormality is corrected before the biopsy, or the biopsy may be postponed.